Learn Basic Accounting in Less than 1 Hour

 Things to note on Cash Flows

-If you learned something new or enjoyed the post, please leave a comment below.
+If you learned something new or enjoyed this post, please leave a comment below.
 Let me know what you think about this Basic Accounting training.
-Many thanks and take care.
+Many thanks, and take care.
 Happy Learning Basic Accounting!